Cultural engagement

 Inspired by Bragg

-Inspired by Bragg is a series of events and activities, celebrating the life of Nobel prize winner William Henry Bragg, and commemorating the launch of the new multi-million pound W H Bragg Building at the University of Leeds.
+Inspired by Bragg was a series of events and activities, celebrating the life of Nobel prize winner William Henry Bragg, and commemorating the launch of the new multi-million pound W H Bragg Building at the University of Leeds.

 The Cultural Institute is producing a programme of cultural events leading up to the opening of the new W H Bragg Building at the University of Leeds in Summer 2022.